mcphail/next-3D/README.md

 - *.obj: The models exported from Blender in Wavefront (.obj) format
 - *.h: The models as converted by convert_model.py

+And there is a [tutorial video here](https://www.youtube.com/watch?v=sk5lVi9HBn0) with guidance on preparing models for export.

 ## Core Modules

 Headline documentation is [available here](documentation/README.md).